 The short version

 - Wait time: Most people should wait 8 to 12 weeks after the final laser session.
-Some cases benefit from 3 to 6 months for deeper dermal repair.
+In some cases, 3 to 6 months is better, especially where the skin needs longer to settle.

-- Cover up strategy: Many artists prefer partial fade rather than total clearance, since a lighter base gives you more design options with less ink density.
+- Cover up strategy: Many artists prefer a partial fade rather than full clearance, because a lighter base usually gives more design freedom and needs less heavy ink packing.

 01. Why timing matters

-Laser removal works through selective photothermolysis and photoacoustic effects which break pigment into smaller particles for immune clearance.
-The biology keeps working beneath the surface for weeks after your final session.
-Give the dermis time to remodel and settle.
-Peer reviewed work in JAMA Dermatology describes these mechanisms clearly, and NHS services describe a low scarring risk when protocols are followed, see the Bristol Laser Centre.
+Laser removal uses selective photothermolysis and photoacoustic energy to break pigment into smaller fragments so the body can clear them.
+That process carries on beneath the surface for weeks after your final session.
+The skin may look calm before the deeper repair work has finished, so it is worth giving the dermis time to remodel and settle properly.
+Peer reviewed work in JAMA Dermatology explains these mechanisms clearly, and NHS services describe scarring risk as low when treatment is carried out correctly, see the Bristol Laser Centre.

 02. Readiness checklist

-- Skin status: No active irritation, no weeping, no scabs.
-Pigment changes have stabilised.
+- Skin status: No active irritation, no weeping and no scabs.
+Any pigment changes should have settled.

-- Texture: Minimal raised or indented areas.
-If there is scarring, discuss design placement to disguise it.
+- Texture: Very little raised or indented skin.
+If there is scarring, speak to your artist about building the design around it.

-- Sensation: Normal sensitivity on light touch.
-No lingering sting or heat after exercise or showers.
+- Sensation: Normal sensitivity with light touch.
+No lingering sting, heat, or soreness after showers or exercise.

-- Patch test: Ask your artist to place a tiny line or dot.
-Review after two to four weeks for ink hold and healing quality.
+- Patch test: Ask your artist to place a tiny test line or dot first.
+Review it after two to four weeks to see how the skin holds ink and heals.

 03. Typical timelines